openhab/openhab-addons/addons/binding/org.openhab.binding.knx/README.md

 #### Standard Channels

 Standard channels are used most of the time.
-They are used in the common case where the physical state is owned by a decive within the KNX bus, e.g. by a switch actor who "knows" whether the light is turned on or of or by a temperature sensor which reports the room temperature regularly.
+They are used in the common case where the physical state is owned by a decive within the KNX bus, e.g. by a switch actuator who "knows" whether the light is turned on or of or by a temperature sensor which reports the room temperature regularly.

 ##### Switch